-The build-up to this final-day fixture at Stamford Bridge had it referred to as ‘the £20m match’, with the victors sealing a place in the lucrative Champions League.
-In hindsight, this tag hugely downplayed the financial importance: Chelsea were in financial trouble, with players likely to be sold to balance the books if they lost.
+In its build-up, this final-day fixture at Stamford Bridge was referred to as "the £20m match", with the victors sealing a place in the lucrative Champions League.
+In hindsight, though, such a tag hugely downplayed the financial importance: Chelsea were in financial trouble, with players likely to be sold to balance the books if they lost.

 Liverpool, behind Chelsea on goal difference, knew that only a win at Stamford Bridge would do.
-When Sami Hyypia scored with a deftly flicked header in the 11th minute, it looked like they might get just that.
+When Sami Hyypia scored with a deft header in the 11th minute, it looked like they might get just that.

-Marcel Desailly equalised almost immediately, however, before Jesper Gronkjaer became Chelsea’s hero with a curling effort into the bottom corner.
+Marcel Desailly equalised almost immediately, however, before Jesper Gronkjaer became Chelsea’s hero with a curled effort into the bottom corner.

 2.15 for the Gronk's crucial strike

 The sting in the tail came just a few weeks later with the news that Roman Abramovich, who rather fancied owning a Champions League football club, had decided to buy Chelsea.

 Rather than having to sell to survive, the Blues instead bought all of the players for all of the money, while Liverpool signed Anthony Le Tallec and Carl Medjani as the Gerard Houllier era stumbled into its final season.

 Atletico, seeking their first La Liga title in 18 years, found themselves head-to-head with the only side that could deny them on the final day.
 Barcelona were three points behind Diego Simeone’s side, and knew that a win at the Camp Nou would do the trick.